-I am a PhD student in the Stanford Artificial Intelligence Laboratory, studying computer vision under Fei-Fei Li.
-My main research interest lies in data mining large scale publicly available images to gain sociological insight.
-Stay tuned for related news coming soon.
-Prior to joining Fei-Fei's lab I worked at Apple designing circuits and signal processing algorithms for various Apple products including the first ipad.
+I am currently a research scientist at Google in the ethical AI team.
+Prior to that I did a postdoc at Microsoft Research, New York City in the FATE (Fairness Transparency Accountability and Ethics in AI) group, where I studied algorithmic bias and the ethical implications underlying projects aiming to gain insights from data (see this New York Times article for an example of my work).
+I received my PhD from the Stanford Artificial Intelligence Laboratory, studying computer vision under Fei-Fei Li.
+My thesis pertains to using large scale publicly available images to gain sociological insight, and working on computer vision problems that arise as a result.
+The Economist, The New York Times and others have covered part of this work.
+Prior to joining Fei-Fei's lab I worked at Apple designing circuits and signal processing algorithms for various Apple products including the first iPad.
 I also spent an obligatory year as an entrepreneur (as all Stanford undergrads seem to do).
-My research is supported by the NSF foundation GRFP fellowship and currently the Stanford DARE fellowship.
+My research was supported by the NSF foundation GRFP fellowship and the Stanford DARE fellowship

 CVPR BigVision 2015

 ECML PKDD 2013